 - GPs can refer a patient through the SCI Gateway

 Once referred, we will contact employees within 24 hours and they will receive an assessment by a health professional within 2 working days.
 This person will be their case manager.

 The case manager will identify any obstacles preventing the employee from returning to work and agree a return to work plan to address each obstacle to enable a safe return to work.

 The plan will reflect the assessment, advice and recommendations that have been agreed with the employee and will be shared with the individuals employer and GP, with their consent.

 Who is providing Fit for Work Scotland?

-Fit for Work Scotland is being delivered by NHS 24, NHS Health Scotland and NHS Lanarkshire on behalf of the Scottish Government and DWP.
+Fit for Work Scotland is being delivered by NHS Scotland.